 Jill earned her pilot's license at the age of 17 and spent eight years on active duty in the U.S. Air Force at the start of her career.
-After transitioning out of the military, she spent more than 25 years at companies including Boeing, Raytheon, Northrop Grumman and Eclipse Aviation, supporting programs including the NATO, U.S. & U.K. Airborne Warning and Control System (AWACS); Global Hawk; the Eclipse 500 Very Light Jet; and the F-35 "Lightning II" Joint Strike Fighter.
+After transitioning out of the military, she spent more than 25 years at companies including Boeing, Raytheon, Northrop Grumman and Eclipse Aviation, supporting programs including the NATO, U.S. & U.K. Airborne Warning and Control System (AWACS); Global Hawk; the Eclipse 500 Very Light Jet; and the F-35 Joint Strike Fighter.
 Jill has been an independent management consultant since 2017, providing her expertise to aviation and aerospace companies and non-profit organizations around the world.

 Jill has received many awards including the San Diego Chamber of Commerce “Women in Leadership” Award (2016) and the American Institute of Aeronautics & Astronautics (AIAA) “Outstanding Enhancement of the Image of the Aerospace Profession” Award (2018).
 She was a finalist for San Diego Magazine’s “Woman of the Year” (2018) and was selected as one of the New Mexico Technology Council's “Women in Technology” honorees (2020).

 Jill was named #3 on a list of the Top 62 Women in Aviation & Aerospace in the world to follow in 2021 on LinkedIn.

 As an acknowledgement of her contributions to the industry, Jill was elected as a Fellow of the Royal Aeronautical Society in 2019.